 3517 W. 95th Street

 79th & Harlem in the Bridgeview Court Plaza

 Families may also purchase gently used uniforms from the school’s supply closet at $5.00 per item or, make an exchange of clothing.
 Sales of gently used clothing take place periodically throughout the school year.

 School Spirit Days

 School Spirit Days are scheduled monthly.
 On School Spirit Days, students may wear official St. Thomas the Apostle spirit wear.
-Approved items are sold at specified times throughout the year; order forms are available in the school office.
+Approved items are now sold online!
+STA Spirit Wear

 Occasionally, students are allowed to dress out of uniform for special days or special rewards.
 N.U.T. days (No Uniform Today) are not permitted on days when students attend Mass or a field trip.
 Students should always dress in clothes appropriate for a Christian student.
 The principal will make the final decision as to whether a particular article of clothing is appropriate for a N.U.T. day.